 One of the fundamental issues facing manufacturers is that established methods of detecting impurities (https://downloads.leica-microsystems.com/LIBS%20Module/Brochures/DM6_M_LIBS_Lithium-ion%20batteries_flyer_EN.pdf) in Li-Ion batteries are complex, time-consuming, and very difficult to integrate into the production line .

 The process normally used for quality control processes in industrial manufacturing environments is energy dispersive x-ray spectroscopy (EDS) using a scanning electron microscope (SEM).
 SEM-EDS often requires special sample preparation and transfer of the sample into a vacuum for observation and analysis – a time-consuming and technically challenging process.

 Additionally, as it is a complex imaging method, SEM-EDS is very difficult to incorporate directly into the production line.
 This means samples need to be sent off of the line to be analyzed, taking hours or possibly even days before the results are available.

 Methods that are easier to incorporate into the production line, like x-ray fluorescence (XRF) and glow discharge optical emission spectrometry (GD-OES) have other disadvantages.
 XRF cannot detect accurately light elements like Li [8,9] and GD-OES often causes significant damage to the sample and can be difficult to use with insulating materials [9-11].

 New detection method makes results available in seconds

-The LIBS process (https://downloads.leica-microsystems.com/LIBS%20Module/Brochures/DM6_M_LIBS_Lithium-ion%20batteries_flyer_EN.pdf ) is a new method which combines optical microscopy and laser induced breakdown spectroscopy to achieve visual and chemical sample information in much reduced time.
+The LIBS process (https://downloads.leica-microsystems.com/LIBS%20Module/Brochures/DM6_M_LIBS_Lithium-ion%20batteries_flyer_EN.pdf ) is a new method that combines optical microscopy and laser-induced breakdown spectroscopy to achieve visual and chemical sample information in much reduced time.